 Check out our video ‘Hot tips to stand out from the crowd’ for more ways to impress an employer.

 Some other ways to show an employer you really want to work with them:

-For more information on what employers look for in young workers, see the fact sheet 'Looking for a Job - Employer Advice for Young People' on the Labour Market Information Portal.
+For more information on what employers look for in young workers, see the fact sheet 'Looking for a Job - Employer Advice for Young People'.

 These tools provide tips on:

 …Or you can browse Job Jumpstart for other ideas and suggestions of what to do next.